akvo/akvo-lumen/doc/integration/InputFormat.md

 # Lumen data input format

-Lumen currently supports input of data in CSV from either a file or from a URL.
+Lumen currently supports import of data in CSV format from either a file or from a web address (URL).
+Lumen will import your data and, to it's best capacity, guess the correct datatype of the CSV columns when importing it, thus saving you time in the data cleaning step.

 ## File format